bonol/toy-robot/README.md

 START             -- clear all robots and create a clean board for game

-LIST ROBOT        -- list robots on the board with their current positions
+LIST ROBOTS        -- list robots on the board with their current positions

 PLACE             -- put a toy robot on the board, robot position X,Y and facing
                   -- example: robotname: PLACE 2,2,NORTH